opendaylight/docs/docs/user-guide/l2switch-user-guide.rst

       -  This field is only relevant when "is-install-lldp-flow" is set to "true"

+      -  default value is 0

    -  lldp-flow-priority

       -  The LLDP flow will be installed with the specified priority

       -  This field is only relevant when "is-install-lldp-flow" is set to "true"

+      -  default value is 100

    -  lldp-flow-idle-timeout